krivard/codalab-worksheets-wiki/CodaLab-Worksheets.md

         cl run 'cat /proc/cpuinfo; free; df'

-  If you want to request particular specs, do the following:

-        cl run ... --request_memory 10g --request_cpus 4

-  However, if no machine matches the spec, your job will just wait forever.

 **Enviroment**.
 By default, run bundles are executed in a [Ubuntu Linux 14.04 docker container](https://registry.hub.docker.com/u/codalab/ubuntu/), which has standard libraries (e.g., Python, Ruby, R, Java, Scala, g++) installed.